-Lepa Radic died at just 17 in her fight against the Nazis, but they were never able to break her heroic and courageous spirit.
+Lepa Radic died at just 17 in her fight against the Nazis, but they were never able to break her heroic spirit.

 Lepa Radić was just 15 years old when the Axis powers invaded Yugoslavia in 1941.
 Nevertheless, this brave young woman joined the Yugoslav Partisans in the fight against the Nazis — a fight that ended in her execution at just 17.